AlturosDestinations/Alturos.ImageAnnotation/README.md

 ```
 You'll be asked to enter some keys.
 Since the database is entirely local, you can just use fixed demo keys, for instance `AKIAIOSFODNN7EXAMPLE` for the access key id, and `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY` for the secret access key.

-* Restart the command prompt and navigate to the folder of your unzipped DynamoDB tar file.
+* Restart the command prompt and navigate to the folder of your unzipped DynamoDB file.
 Write the following:
 ```
 java -Djava.library.path=./DynamoDBLocal_lib/ -jar DynamoDBLocal.jar
 ```